SabreBirdOne/BlasterBrowser/docs/database_schema.md

 The database collects blaster data, the main concern.
 - Every blaster should be identified by a unique ID in the database.
 - A blaster has a name.
 Not always unique (Longshot confusion)

+The database records all launch mechanisms commonly seen in the Hobby.
-- A blaster also has a general category describing launch mechanism: springer, stringer, flywheel, hpa, aeb, etc.
+- Each row has just one type: springer, stringer, flywheel, hpa, aeb, etc.

 The database collects data about many shops:
 - Each shop has a name that uniquely identifies it.